reframejs/reframe/readme.md

 - **Easy Deploy** [WIP]
   <br/>
   If your app is static you can easily deploy it by using `$ reframe deploy-static`.
-  (Supports all static hosts with a git integration such as GitHub Pages, Netlify, Firebase, etc.)
+  (Supports all static hosts that have a git integration such as GitHub Pages, Netlify, Firebase, etc.)
   <br/>
-  Also, Reframe is exploring ways to deploy apps to serverless services such as AWS Lambda and to serverless databases AWS DynamoDB or Google Cloud Datastore.
+  Also, Reframe is exploring ways to automatically deploy apps with serverless services such as AWS Lambda and serverless databases such as AWS DynamoDB or Google Cloud Datastore.
   <br/>
   This would mean that the entire deployment and scaling is done for you.
   <br/>